Gtshivanand/CODSOFT_DATA_SCIENCE_Internship/Task 3- IRIS FLOWER CLASSIFICATION/README.md

 - The IRIS Dataset [link](https://www.kaggle.com/datasets/arshid/iris-flower-dataset) is a multivariate dataset which contains the data to quantify the morphologic variation of Iris flowers of three related species.
 - The dataset consists of 50 samples from each of three species of Iris, namely Iris Setosa, Iris virginica, and Iris versicolor.
-- Four features were measured from each sample which are the length and the width of the sepals and petals, in centimetre’s.
+- Four features were measured from each sample which are the length and the width of the sepals and petals, in centimetreâ€™s.
 - The dataset is a CSV file which contains a set of 150 records under 5 attributes - Petal Length, Petal Width, Sepal Length, Sepal width and Class(Species).